The Best Safety Tips for Walking Your Dog

 The same counts for harnesses that are a bad fit or a leash held incorrectly.
 A sudden jerk can pull the leash from your hand.
 If the dog is celebrating its new freedom at full speed, things can get scary real quickly.

-This old road-safety rule matters!
+Remember this old road safety rule: look left, right, then left again?
+Well, it matters when you are walking your dog!
 We crossed not only the street in front of my house but two others to reach the lagoon.
 I chose the morning because generally, it should have been quieter.
 Most people are at work but I forgot it was a long weekend and cars were frequent.
 One pickup truck had dogs on the back and they went nuts when they saw Alice.
 I braced to grab her should they jump off.
 Once they were gone, I looked to see if she was scared (helicopter owner), and found she had better things to do than worry about a pack baying for her blood.
 The dog was head-deep inside some bush.
 Which brings us to the next point.

 During the entire walk and the closer we got to the lagoon, we encountered grass.
 Not the manicured green stuff that grows in the garden.
 I'm talking a more wild variety that grows up to two hands high.
 Of course, Alice insisted on browsing the bushy areas.
 She might have enjoyed picking up new smells but in reality, such clumps are tick motels.
 Tick bite fever is a serious disease not preventable by vaccination.
 Most flea and tick products cannot protect a pet a hundred percent either.
 At home, Alice got a thorough tick check.